-Being a single parent means you are solely responsible for your family finances and as the sole provider, it also means that things can get expensive especially since you shoulder the financial burden alone and so it's necessary to properly plan out your finances so you can manage your expenses, take care of your children and still build wealth.
+Being a single parent means you're solely responsible for your family finances.
+As the sole provider, it also means that things can get expensive.
+When you're shouldering the financial burden alone, it's doubly necessary to properly plan out your finances so you can manage your expenses, take care of your children and still build wealth.

 "You can manage your expenses, take care of your children and still build wealth."

-Here are 4 ways to budget successfully as a single parent so you can avoid financial stress and have peace of mind.
+Here are four ways to create a single mom budget that'll put you on the road to success.
+A winning single mom budget will help you avoid financial stress and have peace of mind.

-When creating your budget, be sure to include not only your own expenses but also those of your children which is something many people forget to do.
-School activities, clothes, trips out, weekend activities etc are all things that should be budgeted for when it comes to your children.
-This way you know exactly how to plan out your income each month.
+When creating your budget, be sure to include not only your own expenses but also those of your children.
+This is something many people forget to do.
+School activities, clothes, trips out, and weekend activities are all things for your kids that should be budgeted for.
+This way, you know exactly how to plan out your income each month.

-Your goal for your emergency fund should be to have 3 to 6 months of your basic living expenses (i.e. housing, food etc) put away in the event of a true emergency such as a job loss for example.
-It's also a good idea to include your child's basic expenses as part of the amount you save in your emergency account.
+Your goal for your emergency fund should be to have three to six months of your basic living expenses (i.e. housing, food, etc.) put away in the event of a true emergency such as a job loss.
+But when you have kids, you need to include their basic expenses as part of the amount you save in your emergency account.

-Kids activities and outings can cost a lot of money.
-From paying entry fees at amusement parks and zoo etc to buying foods and drinks, it can get really pricey.
+Kids' activities and outings can cost a lot of money.
+From paying entry fees at amusement parks and the zoo, to buying foods and drinks, things can get really pricey.
 So why not take advantage of free activities to do with your kids?
-Many museums offer free first Saturdays, you can pack up a nice lunch and go on a picnic or come up with other fun yet free things to do with your kids - Pinterest has tons of ideas.
+For example, many museums offer free first Saturdays—you can pack a nice lunch and visit the museum for a completely free day.
+Or, go on a picnic, take a hike outdoors or come up with other fun yet free things to do with your kids.
+If you need more inspiration, Pinterest has tons of ideas!

-4. Put money aside to support long-term goals for yourself and for your children
+Single Mom Budget Strategy #4: Put money aside to support long-term goals for yourself and your children

-Be sure to include a line item in your budget that goes towards savings for your children.
-For instance, saving for back to school shopping, future school trips, clubs and activities etc and more importantly savings for college.
+Be sure to include a line item in your budget that goes toward savings for your children.
+For instance, things like back-to-school shopping, future school trips, clubs and activities, etc. can really add up.
+And of course, don't forget about saving for college!
 It's all about planning ahead by putting money aside.
-Don't forget to save money for your own long-term goals such as retirement, owning a home, starting a business, traveling etc. No matter how little you are able to save, make it a goal to save something each month.
-Even the smallest amounts add up.
+Don't forget to save money for your own long-term goals such as retirement, owning a home, starting a business, or traveling.
+No matter how little you're able to save, make it a goal to save something each month.
+Even the smallest amounts add up!

 Are you a single parent?
 How do you save money with your kids?
 Trying to figure it out still?
 Try out these tips above!
-Like I mentioned, it's all about creating a solid budget and plan for your finances and not just for you but one that includes your children too.
+As I mentioned, it's all about creating a solid budget and plan for your finances—one that includes yourself and your children.